oneforawe/config-repo/config/bash/README.md

 readable file in this list: `~/.bash_profile`, `~/.bash_login`, `~/.profile`.

 The file `/etc/profile` is the system-wide initialization file, executed for login shells for all users.
-The file `~/.profile` is included for backwards compatibility, since that's the login script filename originally used by the original Bourne shell `/bin/sh`.
+The other three initialization files are user-specific, located in a user's home directory (<code>~</code>).
+The file `~/.profile` in particular is included for backwards compatibility, since that's the login script filename originally used by the original Bourne shell `/bin/sh`.

 When bash is invoked as a non-login shell, it executes this file, if it exists:
 `~/.bashrc`.

-Each of these files may `source` other files, that is, refer bash to those ohter files for execution.
+Each of these files may `source` other files, that is, refer bash to those other files for execution.

 ## plan